llooker/blocks_salesforce/README.md

 ###I. Base Block

 #####1.
 Account-level Revenue:
-- Freshly generated view files for Account, Campaign, Contact, Lead, Opportunity, and User.
+- Freshly generated view files for `Account`, `Campaign`, `Contact`, `Lead`, `Opportunity`, and `User`
-- sf_extends.view.lookml, which is where all embellished dimensions and measures are built.
+- `sf_extends.view.lookml`, which is where all embellished dimensions and measures are built
-- salesforce.model.lookml, where base views are declared.
+- `salesforce.model.lookml`, where base views are declared
-- Four dashboards: Marketing Leadership, Ops Management, Rep Performance, and Team Summary.
+- Four dashboards: Marketing Leadership, Ops Management, Rep Performance, and Team Summary

 #####2.
 Lead-level Revenue:
-- Variant view files for Account, Campaign, Contact, Lead, Opportunity, and User.
+- Variant view files for `Account`, `Campaign`, `Contact`, `Lead`, `Opportunity`, and `User`
-- salesforce.model.lookml, where base views are declared.
+- `salesforce.model.lookml`, where base views are declared

 ###II.
 Submodules

 #####1.
 Campaign Attribution (requires `CampaignMember` and `Task` objects)
-- Freshly generated view files for campaign member and task.
+- Freshly generated view files for `campaignmember` and `task`.
-- sf_extends.view.lookml, which is where all embellished dimensions and measures are built.
+- `sf_extends.view.lookml`, which is where all embellished dimensions and measures are built.
-- salesforce.model.lookml, which is where base views are declared; add base views to core model if present.
+- `salesforce.model.lookml`, which is where base views are declared; add base views to core model if present.
-- attribution.view.lookml, which takes a sessions-based approach to attribution.
+- `attribution.view.lookml`, which takes a sessions-based approach to attribution.
 Specifically, different people at a given company may have seen different campaigns over time, perhaps with lulls in their interactions.
 We want to look at the cluster of campaign touches that preceded a meeting and attribute a meeting or opportunity to the first campaign of that cluster.

 #####2.
 Opportunity Snapshot (requires `OpportunityHistory` object)
-- Freshly generated view file for opportunity history
+- Freshly generated view file for `opportunityhistory`
 - A date-table pattern
-- historical_snapshot.view.lookml, which is a PDT that uses a date join to fan out opportunity history so that we know the states and amounts associated with opportunities on any given day.
+- `historical_snapshot.view.lookml`, which is a PDT that uses a date join to fan out opportunity history so that we know the states and amounts associated with opportunities on any given day.
 - opportunity_facts.view.lookml, account-level fact table of opportunity information.
-- sf_extends.view.lookml, which is where all embellished dimensions and measures should be built (no additional fields present yet).
+- `sf_extends.view.lookml`, which is where all embellished dimensions and measures should be built (no additional fields present yet).
-- salesforce.model.view, which is where base views are declared; add base views to core model if present.
+- `salesforce.model.view`, which is where base views are declared; add base views to core model if present.
 - One opportunity-snapshot dashboard.

 #####3.
 The Switchboard (`CampaignMember` and `Task` objects are optional)
-- the_switchboard_limited.view.lookml which is the switchboard pattern, using only the core objects.
+- `the_switchboard_limited.view.lookml` which is the switchboard pattern, using only the core objects.
-- the_switchboard_complete.view.lookml which is the switchboard (360 view) pattern, the core objects plus `CampaignMember` and `Task`
+- `the_switchboard_complete.view.lookml` which is the switchboard (360 view) pattern, the core objects plus `CampaignMember` and `Task`
-- salesforce.model.lookml, which is where base views are declared; add base views to core model if present.
+- `salesforce.model.lookml`, which is where base views are declared; add base views to core model if present.

-Contact scott@looker.com or segah@looker.com for clarification when applying these Salesforce patterns.